Best parental control app for teenager: My 8 top picks for 2026 tried and tested

 Find the best parental control app for your family by reading my detailed review below.

-If your teen likes to play online games, you’ll enjoy Aura’s Safe Gaming feature.
+If your teen likes to play online games, you’ll also appreciate Aura’s Safe Gaming feature.
 Aura scans all gaming-related communications and alerts you via email if it flags any cyberbullies or predators.
 Safe Gaming covers over 200 games, including Fortnite, Apex Legends, Overwatch, Roblox, and Minecraft.

 2. Qustodio – cross-platform teen monitoring app